billiescodes/dsp/07-statistics.md

 P_fraternal = 1./125
 given_identical_Maletwins = 1./2 # given identical; P of Maletwins (MM or FF)
-given_fraternal_Maletwins = 1./4 # given fraternal; P of Maletwins (MM or MF or FM or FF)

-Probability =( (P_identical * given_identical_Maletwins) + (P_fraternal*given_fraternal_Maletwins))/P_fratern
+given_fraternal_Maletwins = 1./4 # given fraternal; P of Maletwins (MM or MF or FM or FF) Probability =( (P_identical * given_identical_Maletwins) + (P_fraternal*given_fraternal_Maletwins))/P_fratern
 al

-print " Probability of Elvis having an identical twin is: ", Probability

 >>  Probability of Elvis having an identical twin is:  0.458333333333 ~